Find out what data an organisation has about you

-The organisation is legally required to give you a copy of the information they hold about you as soon as possible, and within 1 month at most.
+The organisation must give you a copy of the data they hold about you as soon as possible, and within 1 month at most.

 When information can be withheld

 There are some situations when organisations are allowed to withhold information, for example if the information is about:

 - the prevention, detection or investigation of a crime